-What Is SynoGut
+What Are SynoGut Probiotic Supplements?

-The official website claims that SynoGut contains an ideal blend of effective natural ingredients, which it uses to support healthy digestion and optimize gut health.
+The official company website claims that SynoGut contains an ideal blend of effective natural ingredients, which it uses to support healthy digestion and optimize gut health.

 The unique formula of probiotics, prebiotics, synbiotics, fiber, and stool softeners in the supplement are touted to relieve constipation as well its signs and symptoms like gas/farting, bloating, and even help diarrhea.